MagedGDEV/flutterApps/README.md

 Some widgets like **Card** doesn't have a **padding** property, so we need to wrap them with a **Padding** widget to be able to add padding to them.

-Common used widgets with **Card** widget are **ListTile** a widget that allows us to add a list item to our app, and it has a **leading** property that allows us to add an icon to the left of the list item, and it has a **title** property that allows us to add a title to the list item, and it has a default padding around it.
+Common used widget with **Card** widget is **ListTile** a widget that allows us to add a list item to our app, and it has a **leading** property that allows us to add an icon to the left of the list item, and it has a **title** property that allows us to add a title to the list item, and it has a default padding around it.

 ```dart
 Card(